Diabetes, Heart Disease, & Stroke

 What clinical trials for heart disease and stroke are looking for participants?

 You can view a filtered list of clinical studies on diabetes and heart disease that are federally funded, open, and recruiting at www.ClinicalTrials.gov.
 A separate list of clinical studies on diabetes and stroke is also available at www.ClinicalTrials.gov.
 You can expand or narrow the list to include clinical studies from industry, universities, and individuals; however, the National Institutes of Health does not review these studies and cannot ensure they are safe.
 Always talk with your health care provider before you participate in a clinical study.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases

 (NIDDK), part of the National Institutes of Health.
 NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.

 The NIDDK would like to thank:

-John B. Buse, M.D., Ph.D., Chief, Division of Endocrinology; Director, NC Translational and Clinical Sciences Institute; University of North Carolina School of Medicine
+John B. Buse, M.D., Ph.D., Chief, Division of Endocrinology, and Director, NC Translational and Clinical Sciences Institute, University of North Carolina School of Medicine